MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- initialize a hash `result` with three keys each set to 0
+- iterate over each character in the string
+  - determine if it is lowercase, uppercase, or neither
+    - see if it is included in a list of all lowercase letters
+      - if so increment `lowercase` count by 1
+    - if not, see if it is included in a list of all uppercase letters
+      - if so increment `uppercase` count by 1
+    - if not, increment `neither` count by 1
+- return `result`

 # # # # # # # # # # # # # # # # # # # # # # # # #